MaxBWiseman/Event-Hoarder-Project3/README.md

  - To specify how heroku should start the application
 - **Whitenoise**
  - For loading static files
+- **Gunicorn**
+  -A Python WSGI HTTP Server for UNIX, used to serve the Django application in production.
 - **Config Vars**
  -  Where sensitive information critical for this project should be kept